10 Brands Using 3D Product Visualization Effectively

 When you brand yourself “the world’s most adaptable couch,” it only makes sense to feature 3D product visualizer on your website, demonstrating the many possible configurations of your products.
 Lovesac sells what it calls “sactionals,” which are indoor and outdoor sectional furniture pieces that combine flexibility, comfort, and design.
 Shoppers can use Lovesac’s visualizer to assemble inserts, view product dimensions, and customize colors, fabrics, and more.

-Pukka sells hats that businesses (bars, restaurants, and others) can customize with their logos.
-What makes them stand out in a crowded market is the degree to which their customers can customize those hats.
+J. Press sells custom tailored shirts What makes them stand out in a crowded market is the degree to which their customers can customize those shirts.
 Who knew there was such a mind boggling array of choices when it comes to hat customization?
 With so many choices, the final product would be impossible for customers to imagine without the help of a 3D product visualizer.

 Modarri sells customizable, handheld toy cars.
 Started by toy industry veterans, the team set out to combat the throw-away culture surrounding so many modern toys, where kids play with toys once and discard them.
 Instead, the founders set out to design high-quality toy cars that kids and parents can customize online before purchasing.
 This made Modarri an excellent candidate for 3D product visualization.

 Want to learn more about Threekit’s work with Modarri?
 Read the case study.

 Tailored suits are a big investment, and people want to know what they’re getting before they purchase one.
 Kashiyama took suit shopping to the next level by allowing their customers to visualize the style and fabric of their suit before placing the order.
 Then, the customer sets up an appointment to be measured in person, allowing Kashiyama to craft the perfect suit.